Spring rose care does not start in the spring. Growing roses are an all-season crop – the most continuous one in flowerdom.

 Place enough soil in each planting hole (which should be large enough to take roots without crowding) so that the “knuckle” or swelling at the base of the stem will be just at or slightly below the surface after soil is filled in.

-Spread roots out in natural position, pack soil around them and then fill hole with water and let this soak away before filling in the rest of soil.
+Spread roots out in a natural position, pack soil around them and then fill the hole with water and let this soak away before filling in the rest of the soil.

 Hill up soil around canes and leave this in place until growth starts, then level it down.